 - Test, test, test!
 Take your hand off the mouse and try to navigate your site using the tab and enter keys.
-If you have access to a popular screen reader like JAWS, use it to test your site — or try a free screen reader plugin for Chrome or Firefox.
+If you have access to a popular screen reader like JAWS, use it to test your site — or try the free screen reader plugin for Chrome.

 The bottom line: For people who use keyboard navigation, a few small tweaks to your website can make a big difference.